 This year, Hanukkah begins on Sunday, December 18 and ends on Monday, December 26.

 For delicious bites, head to these places for Hanukkah-themed and appropriate goodies just in time for the Festival of Lights.

 Where to go for latkes

-Adaret — Popular kosher restaurant, Adaret, will offer their parve (dairy-free, meat-free) latkes for $18 per dozen.
+The popular kosher restaurant Adaret offers its parve (dairy-free, meat-free) latkes for $18 per dozen.
 Call 972-726-9800 to order.

-This vegetarian, kosher cafe on Preston near 635 will be offering large-sized Market Potato Latkes for $32 per dozen in classic potato and sweet potato varieties, plus topping options including citrus crème, apple chutney, and in-house cured gravlax, throughout the holiday (Friday evenings and Saturdays excluded, naturally).
+This vegetarian, kosher cafe offers large-sized potato latkes for $32 per dozen in classic and sweet potato varieties.
+They come with topping options, including citrus creme, apple chutney, and in-house cured gravlax throughout the holiday (Friday evenings and Saturdays excluded, naturally).

-Sea Breeze is again offering up Vodka & Latkes for $14, for the entirety of the Festival of Lights.
-For lunch or dinner at the LakeSide market restaurant, features a combination of Oruch family recipe latkes and a classic Strawberry Vodka Spritz.
-The latkes without the cocktail are available for $4.
+Sea Breeze is again offering up vodka and latkes for $14 for the entirety of the Festival of Lights.
+For lunch or dinner at the LakeSide market restaurant, the special combines Oruch family recipe latkes and a classic vesper cocktail.
+The latkes are also available without a cocktail for $4.

 Where to get sufganiyot

 Sufganiyot are traditional jelly-filled doughnuts that folks eat during Hanukkah, thanks to their being fried.
 Jaram’s in North Dallas is making some filled with lemon jelly, Nutella, Bavarian cream, and traditional raspberry jelly and topped with a choice of glazed, chocolate glazed, or pink strawberry icing.

 The Salty Donut